Poland

 Entrepreneurs registered outside Poland, but providing services in the territory of Poland, do not have to apply a cash payment limit.
 However, this only applies to those situations in which the activity of a foreign entrepreneur may be considered as cross-border provision of services.
 If a foreign entrepreneur was required to register a branch in Poland and did not do so, the transaction exceeding the statutory limit should be paid in a non-cash form.

-From 1 January 2022, entrepreneurs who are required to record sales with a cash register must allow consumers to pay without using cash, using a payment instrument.
-The entrepreneur must provide such a possibility in every place where they carry out their activity.
+Entrepreneurs who are required to record sales with a cash register must allow consumers to pay without using cash, using a payment instrument.
+Entrepreneurs must provide such a possibility in every place where they carry out their activity.

 Multilateral Instrument to Modify Bilateral Tax Treaties (MLI)